 To kickstart work on our recently approved collaborative research grant TRR355 “Heterogeneity and functional specialization of regulatory T cells in distinct microenvironments” we are looking for two further positions in our lab:

-1. A new PhD student in T cell immunology
+1. A new PhD student in T cell immunology (position filled)

-2. An additional full-time lab technician
+2. A full-time lab technician

 Both positions can be taken on starting immediately.
 Application is open now!
 Please click the respective links for detailed job descriptions and requirements.